23Rd Batch Of Palestinians Wounded In Gaza Strip Arrives In Doha For Treatment

-Doha: The 23rd batch of the Palestinians wounded in the Gaza Strip arrived in Doha, on Saturday, to be further treated within the initiative of the Amir HH Sheikh Tamim bin Hamad Al-Thani, devoted to treating 1500 Palestinians from the enclave.
+(MENAFN- Gulf Times) The 23rd batch of the Palestinians wounded in the Gaza Strip arrived in Doha, on Saturday, to be further treated within the initiative of HH the Amir Sheikh Tamim bin Hamad Al-Thani, devoted to treating 1500 Palestinians from the enclave.

 Additionally, several Palestinian brothers holding the Qatari ID were evacuated from the Gaza Strip after they had been trapped due to the war who were previously unable to exit the enclave.